AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 newer way to make the association (i.e., the aspect).
 The pragma is not illegal and will remain supported.
 Because the pragma existed in a version of Ada prior to aspects you will see a lot of existing code using the pragma.
+You should become familiar with it.
 There's no language-driven reason to change the source code to use the aspect.
 New code should arguably use the aspect, but there's no technical reason to prefer one over the other.